NMNS93/Mensah_SalmonellaWGS/README.md

 ## Outputs

-All outputs of this analysis can be found in the 'results/' directory.
+All outputs of this analysis can be found in the 'results/' and 'plots/' directories.